Prostate cancer risks and prevention

 Although the exact cause of prostate cancer is unknown, certain factors can increase the risk of developing prostate cancer:

-- Age.
-Prostate cancer is rare in men under the age of 50.
-The risk for prostate cancer increases as men get older.
+• Age.
+Prostate cancer is rare in individuals assigned male at birth under the age of 50.
+The risk of prostate cancer increases as they get older."

-- Family history of prostate cancer.
-Men who have a brother or father with prostate cancer have a higher risk for prostate cancer.
+• Family history of prostate cancer.
+Individuals who are assigned male at birth and have a brother and/or father, also assigned male at birth, with prostate cancer, have a higher risk for prostate cancer.

-- Race.
-Prostate cancer occurs more often in African-American men than white men, and it occurs at an earlier age in African-American men.
+• Race.
+Prostate cancer occurs more often in Black individuals who are assigned male at birth than in persons assigned male at birth of other races, and it can happen at an earlier age in Black males.

-This does not mean men who have one or more of these factors will develop prostate cancer, but they should speak with a physician about their risk.
+This does not mean individuals assigned male at birth who have one or more of these factors will develop prostate cancer, but they should speak with a physician about their risk.

 Prostate cancer risk assessment